-Alternatively, an attacker who eavesdrops on a fraction of the users in the system receives all of the messages sent to or from those users but no messages sent to or from other users.
+Alternatively, an attacker who eavesdrops on a fraction of the users receives all messages sent to or from those users but no messages sent to or from other users.
 So long as one of these users is Alice, the network (to such an attacker) is as if the messages sent by Alice to unobserved recipients were dummy messages.
-Now the attack converges as before, but with only information concerning the observed recipients: the attacker learns which of the observed recipients receive messages from Alice, and which do not.
+Now the attack converges only against observed recipients: the attacker learns which of observed recipients get messages from Alice, and which do not.